 Policy 17.1.3 (Prevention Planning - Hiring and Promotion Decisions) establishes how the facility complies with this standard and requires background checks including: Louisiana State Police, Bureau of Criminal Identification, contact with previous institutional employers, and consultation with Child Abuse Registry.
-In the past 12 months CAYC has hired 42 staff that may have contact with residents and all 42 have had criminal background record checks completed.
+All staff hired in the past 12 months that may have contact with residents have had criminal background record checks completed.
 Policy also requires consulting with child abuse registries before hiring or enlisting services of any contractor who has contact with residents.
-In the past 12 months there have been no contracts for services where criminal background record checks were conducted.
+In the past 12 months there has been one contract for services where criminal background record checks were conducted.
 The facility exceeds the requirement of conducting criminal background checks every five years in that policy 17.1.3 requires criminal background checks to be conducted every year.
 Prior to the hiring or promotion of an applicant, the applicant must answer all questions on the PREA Screening Pre-Employment, Contractor, Promotional and Employee Yearly Review Form.
 Additionally, prior to hiring or promoting, the applicant or staff is informed that material omissions regarding misconduct, or the provision of materially false information, shall be grounds for termination.
 Interviews with staff and the Assistant Director who has responsibility for Human Resources and hiring and promotion decisions confirm compliance with this standard.

-- Christian Acres Youth Center, Inc. Policy 17.1.3 - Christian Acres Youth Center Pre-Audit Questionnaire - · Interviews with staff - Review of various supporting documentation and forms
+- Christian Acres Youth Center, Inc. Policy 17.1.3 - Christian Acres Youth Center Pre-Audit Questionnaire - Interviews with staff - Review of various supporting documentation and forms

-Upgrades to facilities and technologies 115.318 Auditor Overall Determination: Meets Standard Auditor Discussion CAYC has not acquired a new facility or made any substantial expansions or modifications to the existing facility since August 20, 2012.
+115.318 Upgrades to facilities and technologies Auditor Overall Determination: Meets Standard Auditor Discussion CAYC has not acquired a new facility or made any substantial expansions or modifications to the existing facility since August 20, 2012.
 The agency has installed or updated a video monitoring system, electronic surveillance system, or other monitoring technology since August 20, 2012.
 While the facility has a comprehensive video monitoring system to supplement efforts in supervision and monitoring, they have added cameras and upgraded monitors and camera types to reduce blind spots or other supervision issues related to the facility plant.
-Evidence relied upon to make auditor determination: • Christian Acres Youth Center Pre-Audit Questionnaire • Observations of the Auditor during the on-site Tour • Observations of the Auditor during video review Interviews with Staff
+Evidence relied upon to determine audit finding: Christian Acres Youth Center Pre-Audit Questionnaire • Observations of the Auditor during the on-site Tour Observations of the Auditor during video review Interviews with Staff • Interview with PREA Coordinator

-115.321 Evidence protocol and forensic medical examinations
+115.321 Evidence protocol and forensic medical examinations Auditor Overall Determination: Meets Standard Auditor Discussion